Fourier-based Inversion of Partial X-ray Transforms in n Dimensions: Example applications of the results in 3 dimensions

 Consider a scan with a cylindrical source locus of radius $R > 0$, as approximated by the discrete trajectory in \cite{kingston2018space}.
+An example illustration of a discretely sampled cylinder is in fig.~\ref{fig:trajectories_sft}.
 We assume a rectangular detector of width $W$ and height $H$, at a distance $L$ from the source point.
-The imaging geometry is as depicted in \cite{kingston2018space}.
+The imaging geometry is depicted in fig.~\ref{fig:ex_cone_cyl}.
 We assume that the cylinder has infinite height (in practice, measurements become zero everywhere when the X-ray source is placed far above or below the reconstruction support, so this assumption is practically valid).
-We use cylindrical coordinates $(\rho, \phi, z)$ for $\mathbb R^3$.
+We use cylindrical coordinates $(\rho, \phi, z)$ for $\mathbb R^3$, illustrated in fig.~\ref{fig:ex_coords_cylind}.
 The source locus is

-We assume a uniform 2-dimensional density of $C$ projections per unit area on this cylinder.
+and is illustrated in fig.~\ref{fig:ex_cone_cyl_a}.
+We assume a uniform 2-dimensional density of $C$ source points per unit area on this cylinder.
 So, the distribution $\chi$ of source points in $\mathbb R^3$ is given by